 6 Update the Youth Court each day

-The social worker or supervisor must ensure the Youth Court is updated each day regarding the wellbeing of the rangatahi and plans to have the remand status from Police detention changed to custody to the chief executive of Oranga Tamariki or appropriate bail options.
+The social worker or supervisor must ensure the Youth Court is updated each day regarding the wellbeing of the rangatahi and plans to have the remand status from police detention changed to custody to the Oranga Tamariki chief executive or appropriate bail options.